Tallest Educational Building in the Western Hemisphere?!

 Laurel Highlands Sights Near Pittsburgh

 A short drive from PGH and the Cathedral of Learning sits the tranquil Laurel Highlands region of Southwestern Pennsylvania.
 Here are some of the sights offered:

 - Fallingwater: Frank Lloyd Wright’s masterpiece of architecture

 - Latrobe, PA: Mister Rogers’ Neighborhood in real life!

-- Hiking at Ohiopyle, Linn Runn, and Forbes State Forest.
+- Hiking at Laurel Caverns, Ohiopyle, and Linn Runn.

 - The Westmoreland Museum of American Art